TomLing/tomling.github.io/_posts/2019-01-25-azure-serverless-functions-routing-options.md

 ## Wrap Up

 Hopefully this serves as a fairly comprehensive guide on how to configure routing on Azure Functions.
-If you have any questions, please let me know by Twitter (@_TomLing) or the comment section below.
+If you have any questions, please let me know by Twitter (@TomLingDev) or the comment section below.